 Total Time 15 minutes

-You'll want to add this healthy Avocado Egg Salad to your rotation of meatless meals!
-It's made with the typical egg salad ingredients but instead of mixing with mayo, we use mashed avocado.
-Super simple and super delicious!
+You'll want to add this Avocado Egg Salad to your rotation of meatless meals!
+This is an egg salad recipe without mayo that uses mashed avocado instead of mayonnaise.
+It's SO good!

 Ingredients

-• 6 large hard boiled eggs , diced
+• 6 large hard boiled eggs, finely chopped

 • 1/4 cup purple onion, minced